Workflows

 Now that the Task Worker is running, we can create a WfSpec using the LittleHorse workflow DSL.
 As a simple "getting started" workflow, we will build a simple "hello-world" WfSpec that takes in a String (name) and passes it into our greet task.
 If you continue reading the Concepts section, we will get to more advanced and more useful workflow logic; however, this example will help you get started.

 In Java, we use the Workflow.newWorkflow() method to create a Workflow object.
 The newWorkflow() method accepts a lambda function that defines the actual WfSpec logic.
-Then, we can use the Workflow object to register the WfSpec to the LittleHorse server.
+Then, we can use the Workflow object to register the WfSpec to the LittleHorse Kernel.

 package io.littlehorse.quickstart;